l3xwww/wycol/README.md

-# wycol
-No kraken or dragons here...
+No known plane contained them.